DImuthuUpe/AndroidPdfViewer/README.md

 so if you don't like 2.x version, try 1.x.__

 Library for displaying PDF documents on Android, with `animations`, `gestures`, `zoom` and `double tap` support.
 It is based on [PdfiumAndroid](https://github.com/barteksc/PdfiumAndroid) for decoding PDF files.
-Works on API 11 and higher.
+Works on API 11 (Android 3.0) and higher.
 Licensed under Apache License 2.0.

-## What's new in 2.4.0?
+## What's new in 2.5.0?
+* Update PdfiumAndroid to 1.6.0, which is based on newest Pdfium from Android 7.1.1.
+It should fix many rendering and fonts problems
+* Add method `pdfView.fitToWidth()`, which called in `OnRenderListener.onInitiallyRendered()` will fit document to width of the screen (inspired by [1stmetro](https://github.com/1stmetro))
-* Merge pull request by [hansinator85](https://github.com/hansinator85) which allows to enable/disable rendering during scale
+* Add change from pull request by [isanwenyu](https://github.com/isanwenyu) to get rid of rare IllegalArgumentException while rendering
-* Make rendering during scale disabled by default (looks better)
-* Merge pull request by [cesquivias](https://github.com/cesquivias) which replaces RenderingAsyncTask with Handler to simply code and work with testing frameworks
+* Add `OnRenderListener`, that will be called once, right before document is drawn on the screen
+* Add `Configurator.enableAntialiasing()` to improve rendering on low-res screen a little bit (as suggested by [majkimester](majkimester))
+* Modify engine to not block UI when big documents are loaded
+* Change `Constants` interface and inner interfaces to static public classes, to allow modifying core config values

 ## Changes in 2.0 API
 * `Configurator#defaultPage(int)` and `PDFView#jumpTo(int)` now require page index (i.e. starting from 0)